chadkluck/serverless-sam-8ball-example/README.md

 `sam --version`

-And you should get something like: `SAM CLI, version 1.78.0`
+And you should get something like: `SAM CLI, version 1.118.0`

 ## Set up your access credentials

 AWS SAM CLI uses the same credentials from AWS CLI.
 You can skip this step if you are already using AWS CLI to access your AWS resources.

-You will need an access key ID and secret key ID (Note: For enterprise managed accounts this is set up differently)
+You will need an access key ID and secret key ID (Note: For enterprise and SSO managed accounts this is set up differently)

 Note that there are many ways to do this so that the IAM user has restricted access.
 If you are on your personal account the following steps are okay.
 After all, you are master of your own domain.
-If you are on an organizationl account where changes will impact other projects and people, follow the practices of your IT org.
+If you are on an organizational account where changes will impact other projects and people, follow the practices of your IT org.

 The following steps are (for the most part) taken from chapter 2 of _Running Serverless_ by Gojko Adzic.
 For any alternate steps, or troubleshooting, I would refer you to the book.